DavidGarHeredia/SRC-MSPP/README.md

 4. Now, before compiling the code to solve the SRC-MSPP, you need to slightly modify the *CMakeLists.txt*  file located at the root directory of the project, so your Gurobi version matches with the one specified there.
 For that, open the mentioned *CMakeLists.txt*.
 In lines 7 and 8 there are the two variables (*GUROBI* and *LGUROBI*) to be modified by the user.
 Modify them so they match with the location and version of your Gurobi library.

 5. Finally, go to *./build* and run the same two commands specified in the 1st step.
 If everything worked, you are supposed to see a file called *executable* in the root directory.
 Execute it to solve the instances with the input provided (see inputs in the next section).

+**Note:** The code uses relatives paths to read data and export results.
+Paths are specified using slash (e.g.: dir1/dir2/...).
+This works for Linux, but probably it will not in Windows.
+In such a case, I'm afraid you will have to change "/" to "\\" in the code.
+Particularly, you will find those issues in files: *./src/main.cpp*  and *./src/Reading.cpp*.

 ## Input for the problem